wilhelm-murdoch/wilhelm.codes/content/filtering-docker-containers-with-jq/index.md

 ---
-params:
-    author: Wilhelm Murdoch
 title: Filtering Docker Containers with Jq
-summary: Or, I can’t be the only one who will find this useful.
+alternate: Or, I can’t be the only one who will find this useful.
 draft: false
-date: 29 Sep 2022
+date: 2022-09-29
 tags:
   - docker
   - js
   - json
   - bash
----
-**TL;DR** if you want to skip all this and just get to the good stuff, **[click here](https://github.com/wilhelm-murdoch/dq)** to download and run `dq`.

 ---
 As is the case with any seasoned DevOps engineer, I have a set of tools in my kit that I simply cannot live without.
 If I had to distill them into a top-5 list it would be the following: